dedis/popstellar/be1-go/README.md

 To build the `pop.exe` CLI on Windows devices, you need to execute the  `.\make.bat build` command.

 You should first install GCC compiler 64 bits.
 After having looked on the internet for a while we recommend [TDM-GCC](https://jmeubank.github.io/tdm-gcc/), using the tdm64-gcc-%VERSION%.exe that contains MinGW-w64.
+(As of March 2022)

 Then, you will be able to compile using `.\make.bat build` which will create `pop.exe` that you will be able to execute from the terminal.